List of Madonna records and achievements: Selected global and regional records and achievements

-Except for the top position that belongs to "Scream" by Michael and Janet Jackson, Madonna has the second, third and fourth most expensive videos in the industry.
-Just behind Michael Jackson and Celine Dion, Madonna along with the Beatles, Pink Floyd and Whitney Houston have three albums with sales of over 20 million copies sold worldwide, while she is the woman with most album of 10 million units sold.

-Numerous of her tours are ranked as the highest-grossing in terms of decades, female or of all-time.
-Madonna also remains the only woman in history to have two solo concerts with 100,000 sold tickets; her Who's That Girl World Tour's concert in Parc de Sceaux, Paris, drew over 130,000 audience, while her Girlie Show's concert in Maracanã Stadium, Rio de Janeiro, drew over 120,000 audience.

-Companies record

 Europe

 Ending the 1980s, Madonna topped the three Music & Media charts of that time during two different years, a feat achieved only before by Michael Jackson (1987 and 1988), thus make the first female singer to reach that feat in Europe.
 In 1986, Madonna became the first and only female artist to have her entire album catalog charted in the year-end European charts.
 Madonna is the first artist to dominate the Music & Media Year-End awards in three different years (1985, 1986 and 1987).

 Australia

 Her number-one albums (female record) span five decades in Australia (female record): 1980s, 1990s, 2000s, 2010s and 2020s.
 According to Australian magazine The Music Network, "all her albums have been hits" in the country, "one of the first markets to break her".
 Based in a Noise11.com article in 2019, until the release of Madame X, all her 14 studios albums entered at the Top-ten in the country, and a total of 20 of her releases (including compilations and soundtracks).
 In 2022, she attained another top-ten album with Finally Enough Love debuting at number-one position.

 Her number-one singles (female record), span three different decades: 1980s, 1990s and 2000s.